President Waded Cruzado

 Student facilities

 President Cruzado has made improvements to student facilities a priority.
-Hyalite Hall, a new $50 million, 510-bed residence hall, opened in 2020.
-Also in 2020, student voters approved a fee to construct a new Student Wellness Center that will integrate all student health services in a single facility alongside recreational and fitness spaces.
+Hyalite Hall, a new $50 million, 510-bed residence hall, opened in 2020, the same year student voters approved a fee to construct a new Student Wellness Center mentioned above.
 In 2018, the university’s new $18.2 million Rendezvous Dining Pavilion opened.
 In the fall of 2015, MSU reopened the renovated Miller Dining Commons, a $15 million project.

-Other renovation projects completed under President Cruzado's leadership include a renovation of the first floor of the MSU Library, an expansion of the Writing Center in Wilson Hall, numerous projects to modernize classrooms and to improve campus accessibility, and $9 million in energy conservation projects, which will upgrade all residence halls and other auxiliary facilities.
-The MSU Brick Breeden Fieldhouse was modernized in 2014 and the Strand Union ballrooms were renovated in 2015.
-President Cruzado oversaw the addition of hundreds of parking spots around campus for students, faculty, staff and visitors.
-Also under President Cruzado’s leadership, a new $12.5 million, 550-space parking garage building opened in 2017.
+Other renovation projects completed under President Cruzado's leadership include a renovation of the first floor of the MSU Library, numerous projects to modernize classrooms and to improve campus accessibility, and $9 million in energy conservation projects to upgrade residence halls and other auxiliary facilities.
+The MSU Brick Breeden Fieldhouse was modernized in 2014, and the Strand Union ballrooms were renovated in 2015.
+President Cruzado oversaw the addition of hundreds of parking spots around campus for students, faculty, staff and visitors, including the construction of a new $12.5 million, 550-space parking garage opened in 2017.

 Pathways to education

 President Cruzado has provided new pathways to higher education with the establishment of Gallatin College Montana State University and its range of two-year degrees and one-year certificates.
 Gallatin College MSU had been formerly known as MSU-Great Falls College of Technology in Bozeman and was located away from the central campus.
 With the renaming, Gallatin College opened offices and classrooms in Hamilton Hall, located in the campus center.
-In fall 2013, Gallatin Valley voters overwhelmingly passed a property tax to support and expand Gallatin College MSU.
+In fall 2013, Gallatin Valley voters overwhelmingly passed a property tax to support and expand Gallatin College MSU, which has for years been MSU’s fastest-growing college.

 Also in 2013, President Cruzado obtained approval from the Board of Regents to designate the Honors Program as the MSU Honors College.